 - Avoid close contact with people who are coughing or sneezing (maintain social distancing)

 It’s especially important to wash your hands after being out in public and touching surfaces that may have been touched by others.
 This includes door handles, handrails, shopping carts, shared pens, and credit card processing machines.
-While the virus has a low survival rate on inanimate surfaces, it is possible that some cases of COVID-19 have been contracted that way.
+While the virus has a low survival rate on inanimate surfaces, it is possible that some cases of Covid-19 have been contracted that way.

 Because it’s sometimes difficult to access soap and water when out and about, you can use hand sanitizer as an alternative.
 Sanitizier is less effective than soap, and not all hand sanitizers are the same.
-The CDC says you must use a hand sanitizer that is at least 60 percent alcohol in order to be effective at removing microbes.
+The CDC says you must use a hand sanitizer that is at least 60% alcohol in order to be effective at removing microbes.
 Even so, the CDC cautions that no hand sanitizer is as effective as washing properly with soap and water.

 Pro Tip: You don’t need to use specialist antimicrobial soap to combat this coronavirus.
-The reason soap is so effective is that it breaks down the virus’s lipid envelope, destroying it.
+The reason soap is so effective is that it breaks down the virus’s lipid bilayer, destroying it.
 In viral terms, SARS-CoV-2 is incredibly easy to destroy because of this weakness, and that means plain old hand soap really is the most effective cleaner you can use.

-Using a DIY hand sanitizer against COVID-19
+Using a DIY hand sanitizer against Covid-19

 You’ve probably seen a lot of recipes for DIY hand sanitizers available online since panic buying began, and many stores sold out.
 Most DIY recipes suggest combining 91% or 99% isopropyl alcohol (rubbing alcohol) with aloe vera gel.
 The alcohol provides the antimicrobial properties needed to protect you from the SARS-CoV-2 virus, while the gel prevents your hands from being dried out by the alcohol.